 An inept gang of bank robbers, led by George The Brain, are caught and sentenced to 15 years hard labour each.
 When they are released from prison they start out to collect the money they had stolen and which George had hidden in a hollow tree during the chase in which they were caught.
 The only trouble is that the tree was in the middle of a lonely lane when they were imprisoned; now, 15 years later, the tree is in the backyard of a Police Station...

 WANTED in connection with THE GREAT TRAIN ROBBERY otherwise know as...

 Did You Know?

-as new head of the gang, plans to rob a train from Edinburgh with used bank notes worth five millions pounds.
-This film was made two years after the Great train robbery however that train was from Glasgow and was carrying 2.6 million pounds in used bank notes.
+as new head of the gang, plans to rob a train from Edinburgh with used bank notes worth five million pounds.
+This film was made two years after the Great Train Robbery, however that train was from Glasgow and was carrying 2.6 million pounds in used bank notes.
 Joan also mentions changing the signal to red which occurred during the Great Train Robbery.
 Also Sidney James

 Referenced in Blue Streak

 Lyrics by W.S.
 Gilbert

-and music by Arthur Sullivan
+Music by Arthur Sullivan

 (Harold) and the police choir, and used as a theme during the film.
 See more